 \subsubsection{Effect of the polarization of the medium}

 Baier and Katkov also estimated the influence of the medium polarization on the radiation probability.
-They first introduce the basic quantity $\kappa$ (similar to the quantity $\Gamma$ of the Migdal approach introduced in Subsection~\ref{Migdal_pol})
+They first introduce the basic quantity $\kappa$ (similar to the quantity $\Gamma$ of the Migdal approach introduced in Sec.~\ref{Migdal_pol}),

-As it turns out, to include the polarization effect, it suffices to implement the following substitutions (listed on page 298 of Ref.~\cite{Baier:2005}) in Eq.~(\ref{eq:BK_main}) and Eq.~(\ref{eq:BK_corr}) of the previous Subsection
+As it turns out, to include the polarization effect, it suffices to implement the following substitutions (listed on page~298 of Ref.~\cite{Baier:2005}) in Eq.~(\ref{eq:BK_main}) and Eq.~(\ref{eq:BK_corr}) of the previous subsection:

 Notice in particular that $L_{1}\equiv L(\rho_{\mathrm{c}}=1)=\tilde{L}(\tilde{\rho}_{\mathrm{c}}=1)$.
 The main consequence of these substitutions is that $\tilde{\rho}_{\mathrm{c}}$ can assume the value $1$ not only for high enough values of $x=k/E$ but also for small enough values of $x$.
 In addition, the quantity $\tilde{\nu_{0}}$ is no longer a monotonic decreasing function as $k$ increases, but starting from zero (due to the fact that $\tilde{Q}\rightarrow 0$ as $k \rightarrow 0$) reaches a maximum and then decreases monotonically.
 This in turn will imply that the slope of the photon energy spectrum could possibly exhibit, depending on the energy $E$, two discontinuities.
-As stated in Section~\ref{sec:fl}, the polarization effect results in a strong suppression of the radiation only for photon energies below $\simeq 10^{-4}E$.
+As stated in Sec.~\ref{sec:fl}, the polarization effect results in a strong suppression of the radiation only for photon energies below $\simeq 10^{-4}E$.